python/devguide/parser.rst

 parsing failure because as the choice operator is ordered, a "failure" result merely indicates "try the following option".
-A direct implementation of a PEG parser as a recursive descent parser will present exponential time performance the worst case, because PEG parsers have infinite lookahead (this means that they can consider an arbitrary number of tokens before deciding for a rule).
+A direct implementation of a PEG parser as a recursive descent parser will present exponential time performance in the worst case, because PEG parsers have infinite lookahead (this means that they can consider an arbitrary number of tokens before deciding for a rule).
 Usually, PEG parsers avoid this exponential time complexity with a technique called "packrat parsing" [1]_ which not only loads the entire program in memory before